-- isolate all stock from the dam or water supply - collect a sample for testing by a water laboratory (use gloves, don't allow the water to come in contact with skin) - contact a veterinarian if animals show symptoms of poisoning (loss of appetite, breathing difficulties, muscle twitches, weakness, scours, photosensitisation - any white areas of skin become swollen and reddish) - contact Agriculture Victoria for further advice on controlling the algal bloom; see agriculture. vic.gov.au/agriculture/farm-management/blue-green-algae-issues/managing-blue-green-algae-in-farm-water-supplies for further information.
+- isolate all stock from the dam or water supply - collect a sample for testing by a water laboratory (use gloves, don't allow the water to come in contact with skin) - contact a veterinarian if animals show symptoms of poisoning (loss of appetite, breathing difficulties, muscle twitches, weakness, scours, photosensitisation - any white areas of skin become swollen and reddish) - contact Agriculture Victoria for further advice on controlling blue-green algae; see agriculture.vic.gov.au/farm-management/ water/blue-green-algae-in-water for further information.

 The best way to be certain about the quality of your water is to have it tested.
-The following laboratories test water, but there may be additional laboratories.
 The National Association of Testing Authorities (NATA) is the authority that provides independent assurance of technical competence through a network of best practice industry experts.